nilearn/nilearn/doc/building_blocks/ica.rst

    example that shows the simplest way to apply an unsupervised method for spatial analysis of fMRI.

-   For a performant extraction of resting-state networks, multi-subject models and proper data preparation is necessary.
+   For a high-performance extraction of resting-state networks, multi-subject models and proper data preparation is necessary.
 Please refer to :ref:`extracting_rsn`.